jkuusto/rpg-random-encounters/README.md

   added later but is not required by the scope of this project.
 - The layout and visual appearance are still in planning stage.
 Once all the features are complete, the user interface will improved.
-- Code formatting will be refined to better align with Python best practices.

 ## Setup